 A type of orthosis used to treat sacrum disorders.

 Scapular-Thoracic Prosthesis (STP)

-A prosthesis used in amputations or congenital absences of the complete arm involving the shoulder through the scapular-thoracic juncture, and hand area.
+A prosthesis used in amputations or congenital absences of the complete arm involving the shoulder through the hand area.

-Refers to the outward curvature of the spine in the thoracic and/or lumbar regions.
+Refers to the outward curvature of the spine and usually occurs just before or during puberty.

-A device similar to a wheelchair that is motorized and used to help those who have physical disabilities or other mobility challenges.
-Typically, scooter users have some ability to walk, but are limited in distance or stamina.
+Similar to wheelchairs, scooters are motorized devices that are used to help those who have physical disabilities or other mobility challenges.
+Usually (though not always), scooter users have some ability to walk, but are limited in distance or stamina.

-Scooter accessories include items such as crutch and cane holders, oxygen carriers, front and rear baskets, trailers, headlights, tail lights, horns, canopies, and others.
-Some manufacturers even offer sidecars to allow an additional passenger.
+Includes items such as crutch and cane holders, oxygen carriers, trailers, headlights, tail lights, horns, and more.
+Some scooter manufacturers even offer sidecars to allow an extra passenger.

 Special armrests that are custom designed to scooters.
 These include fixed armrests as well as armrests that move/flip-up.